 omprising of Udo Dirkschneider (vocals), Jan Kommet (guitar), Wolf Hoffman (guitar), Frank Friedrich (drums), Peter Baltes (bass) and characterized by Dirkschneider's high guttural howl and fast drumming they came across as a German Judas Priest.
 Their beginnings can be traced back to 1968.
 The band played an important role in the development of speed and thrash metal, being part of the German heavy metal scene, which came to popularity in the early to mid-1980s.
 Their debut 1979 self-titled album proved to be a promising commercial start.
 Jorg Fischer, who joined shortly before, left for Judas Priest (he would return briefly in the late 1980s) to be replaced by Frank Herrmann.

-Breaker (1979) saw another fast-as-hell drummer, Stefan Kaufmann, replace Friedrich before it's recording, an album followed-up with I'm A Rebel in 1980.
-Both of these next outings obtained them a wider audience across Europe, while the next effort, Restless And Wild (1983), served to highlight their fast pace and influenced the now emerging Thrash Metal movement.
-Balls To The Walls (1984) followed along the same lines becoming their most noted album, and broke them stateside.
+Breaker (1981) saw another fast-as-hell drummer, Stefan Kaufmann, replace Friedrich before it's recording, an album followed-up with I'm A Rebel in 1980.
+Both of these next outings obtained them a wider audience across Europe, while the next effort, Restless And Wild (1982), served to highlight their fast pace and influenced the now emerging thrash metal movement.
+Balls To The Wall (1983) followed along the same lines becoming their most noted album, and broke them stateside.
 It also sponsored Hermann Frank on guitar.

-Nonetheless, a reunion would happen in 2009 and Blood of the Nations arrived in 2010 with Wolf Hoffmann (guitars/backing vocals), Peter Baltes (bass/backing vocals), Mark Tornillo (lead vocals), Uwe Lulis (guitars) who replaced Herman Frank in 2014, Christopher Williams (drums) who replaced Stefan Schwarzmann in 2015.
+Nonetheless, a reunion would happen in 2009 and Blood of the Nations arrived in 2010 with Wolf Hoffmann (guitars/backing vocals), Peter Baltes (bass/backing vocals) and Mark Tornillo (lead vocals).